alirezaniki/EQLoc/README.md

 Note:

-- Try to use some good-quality data to avoid any kind of errors in picking procedure.
+- Try to use some (5 to 10) good-quality data to avoid any kind of errors in picking procedure.

 - This code is only applicable for local events.